- What is Open Access?

 University of Aberdeen Open Access Fund

-From 1st April 2013 the University receives a block grant to help fund APCs (Article Processing Charges) for the open access publishing of UKRI (previously known as RCUK) funded research; the University also receives money from the Wellcome Trust and Charities Open Access Fund (COAF) to pay APCs for publishing refereed journal articles arising from Wellcome Trust funded research grants.
+Since 1st April 2013 the University has been in receipt of a block grant to help fund APCs (Article Processing Charges) for the open access publishing of UKRI (previously known as RCUK) funded research; the University also receives money from the Wellcome Trust and Charities Open Access Fund (COAF) to pay APCs for publishing refereed journal articles arising from Wellcome Trust and the affiliated charities funded research grants.
 COAF includes Bloodwise, British Heart Foundation, Cancer Research UK, Parkinson’s UK and Versus Arthritis